maan82/marklogic-tv/README.md

 - `$ ./gradlew build`: builds the project
 - `$ java -jar build/libs/marklogic-tv-0.1.0.jar`: runs the server

-For user application point your browser to [http://localhost:8080/app/index.html](http://localhost:8080/app/index.html) For admin application point your browser to [http://localhost:8080/admin/load.html](http://localhost:8080/admin/load.html)

 To generate some test data, cd to scripts directory and run test-data.sh as below.
 Enter the information it asks
 - `$ cd src/main/scripts`
 - `$ ./test-data.sh`

+For user application point your browser to [http://localhost:8080/app/index.html](http://localhost:8080/app/index.html) For admin application point your browser to [http://localhost:8080/admin/load.html](http://localhost:8080/admin/load.html)

 To setup test environment on MarkLogic run setup-test.sh as below.
 By default it will setup HTTP server on port 9803.
 To change port for test HTTP server, change port element value and name element value in src/main/scripts/ml-tv-test-server.xml
 - `$ cd src/main/scripts`
 - `$ ./setup-test.sh`

-To run xquery tests point your browser to [http://localhost:9803/test](http://localhost:9803/test)
+After running above script, to run xquery tests point your browser to [http://localhost:9803/test](http://localhost:9803/test)

 ## Teardown packages
 Setup scripts create packages in MarkLogic.To remove these packages run below and enter the information it asks